North Carolina Has a New Medicaid Director!!! Careful, It’s a Hot Seat!

 But, gracious, that seat will be hot!

-Posted on February 11, 2014, in Agency, Aldona Wos, Carol Steckel, Community Care of NC, DHHS, Division of Medical Assistance, Dr. Robin Cummings, General Assembly, Joint Legislative Oversight Committee on Health and Human Services, Legislation, Medicaid, NC, NC Medicaid Director, North Carolina, Sandy Terrell, Wos and tagged Aldona Wos, Carol Steckel, CCNC, Community Care of NC, Cummings, DHHS, Division of Medical Assistance, Dr. Robin Cummings, Health care provider, Joint Legislative Oversight Committee on Health and Human Services, Medicaid, NC Medicaid Director, North Carolina, Sandy Terrell, Steckel, Wos.
+Posted on February 11, 2014, in Agency, Community Care of NC, Division of Medical Assistance, General Assembly, Joint Legislative Oversight Committee on Health and Human Services, Legislation, Medicaid, NC, NC DHHS, NC Medicaid Director, North Carolina and tagged Aldona Wos, Carol Steckel, CCNC, Community Care of NC, Cummings, Division of Medical Assistance, Dr. Robin Cummings, Health care provider, Joint Legislative Oversight Committee on Health and Human Services, Medicaid, NC DHHS, NC Medicaid Director, North Carolina, Sandy Terrell, Steckel, Wos.
 Bookmark the permalink.
 1 Comment.